 Gavin, you have crossed the Sahara desert alone and climbed seven of world’s highest mountains, including six expeditions to Everest.
 What draws you to the mountain, and to seek adventure in Nature?

 I have always felt a sense of elation at high altitude like no other and, by happy chance, I seem to perform well at very high altitudes.
-From a young age I started climbing and after university I travelled for eleven years before starting my guiding company.
+From a young age, I started climbing and after university, I travelled for eleven years before starting my guiding company.
 I was deeply influenced by climbers in the 1970s, especially British and Polish high altitude pioneers.
-In many ways I have followed their aesthetic by wanting to climb alpine style and without bottled oxygen.
+In many ways, I have followed their aesthetic by wanting to climb alpine style and without bottled oxygen.

 I enjoy the wilderness and the feeling of being close to Nature, but nowadays after my training and experience, I especially like the feeling of having the skills to live in the wilderness.

 Recently, I have done some long polar trips and there is great satisfaction in just having the wherewithal to survive and perform well.
-I also very much enjoy the job of guiding people on mountains and sharing the knowledge I have, and helping people along with their own aspirations.
+I also very much enjoy the job of guiding people on mountains and sharing the knowledge I have and helping people along with their own aspirations.

 Crossing the Sahara Desert on my own in six months was, and still is, the benchmark for everything I’ve done since.
 Many, many long solo trips and lots of mountain climbs later, I still look back to that first big trip with great happiness and satisfaction.

-As international mountain leader and expedition guide, what does sustainability in tourism mean for you?
+As an international mountain leader and expedition guide, what does sustainability in tourism mean for you?
 And (how) has your view of the topic changed over the years?